The Conjurer (painting): Description

 Elina Gertsman's article about this painting explores this painting from the perspectives of Flemish culture, religious figures and the later body of Bosch's work.
 A much simpler view by Adrian Maben, filmmaker of Bosch's life and work, is:

 The Conjurer, an extraordinary tale of a conjurer trying to persuade the spectator that he's pulling toads or frogs out of his mouth.
 Meanwhile there's someone standing behind this spectator, who's stealing his wallet.
 It's a wonderful little painting, we unfortunately don't have the original, but it's a very good copy.
 It's a secular painting and has got away from the moralising and religious pose which one normally associates with Bosch.
 This genre painting became very popular in the Netherlands and the north in general, because it was opposed to the mythological painting of Italy.
 Here you had scenes from everyday life, it was getting away from the porcelain-like saints, down into the street.
 I think it was very modern.

-The conjurer reappears in Bosch's Triptych of the Temptation of St. Anthony.
+The conjurer also appears in Bosch's Triptych of the Temptation of St. Anthony.